🌿 How to Build Body Awareness 🌿

 You don’t have to do them perfectly.
 You just have to begin.

-If you want support building your body awareness, I offer gentle mind–body sessions designed to help you feel your body more clearly, release stress and tension, regulate your emotions, and reconnect with yourself.
+If you want support building your body awareness, we offer gentle mind–body sessions designed to help you feel your body more clearly, release stress and tension, regulate your emotions, and reconnect with yourself.

 You don’t have to learn this alone.
-I’m here to help.
+We're here to help.

 Want more weekly healing guidance?
-Join me on Instagram @soulscoexist. or Contact Us!
+Join Us on Instagram @soulscoexist. or Contact Us!

 Written by Soa Vuong — Founder of Soul’s Coexist.